 The professional profile of the Physiotherapist is marked by the attributions derived from the competencies outlined in the proposed curricular guidelines for the Degree in Physiotherapy prepared by the Commission of Physiotherapy Specialists of the European Region of the World Confederation for Physical Therapy (WCPT):

-– Graduates in Physiotherapy must demonstrate professional competence in their various fields of practice, expressing knowledge, skills, and attitudes in activities that promote, maintain, prevent, protect, and restore health, while respecting the ethical, moral, and cultural principles of the individual and the community.
+– The Physiotherapy Graduate must demonstrate professional competence in their different fields of action, expressing knowledge, skills and attitudes in activities of promotion, maintenance, prevention, protection and recovery of Health, respecting the ethical, moral and cultural principles of the individual and the community.

-– You must also demonstrate the ability to adapt to contemporary technologies, always seeking to stay up-to-date through ongoing training.
+– You must also demonstrate the ability to adapt to the technologies of the contemporary world, always seeking to update yourself in a continuous training process.

-– They must also acquire a comprehensive view of their profession, one that is both generic and specific to the field of physiotherapy, enabling the inclusion of physiotherapy procedures in its various dimensions.
+– Likewise, you must acquire a comprehensive view of your profession, which is generic in the field of Physiotherapy while being specific in your field of work, enabling the insertion of physiotherapeutic procedures in their different dimensions.

 The provisions of Articles 2 and 7 of Law 44/2003, of November 21, on the regulation of health professions, which contain the basic aspects of qualified health professions.